|

 our thinking have some similarity to Tabachnich's (1973) concept of "Creative

 Suicidal Crises."
-The case to be presented first will illustrate
+The case to be presented first will illustrate some of

 these points.